lukasz-gawron/ott-inteview/README.md

 ### TODO ###

-* searching shortest path in graph
+* implement searching shortest path in graph
 * implement UI application based on some MVP or MVVM  pattern e.g. using JavaFX powered by HTTP service

+### Improvements ###

+* add interfaces for domain model so, it will be extendable by other types of graphs
+* use graph ids in HTTP api instead of hardcoded so many graphs can be added, and API will be accessed in more RESTful way
+* define Elasticsearch schema mapping for graph storage for better performance, now its using default
+* add application logs to trace data flow
-* add tests in data loader module, add abstraction layer on accessing file system to make file loading testable
+* add tests in data loader module
+* add more tests for negative paths
 * make it runnable as a one command